johnbywater/costello/README.md

 ## Abstract

-Costello is a reliable, scalable, event-sourced, open source software system designed to support mass contact tracing for novel infectious diseases such as the Cononavirus (COVID-19) virus.
-It has been written to support the need expressed many times by public health experts such as Anthony Costello, Alison Pollock, Jeanelle de Gruchy and others, and public health institutions such as the World Health Organisation, and the European Centre for Disease Prevention and Control.
+*Costello* is a reliable, scalable, event-sourced, open source software system designed to support mass contact tracing for novel infectious diseases such as the Cononavirus (COVID-19) virus.
+It is being developed to support a need expressed many times by public health experts such as Anthony Costello, Alison Pollock, Jeanelle de Gruchy and others, and public health institutions such as the World Health Organisation, and the European Centre for Disease Prevention and Control.